by Jeffrey W. Hamilton

 Despite their assertion, the first mention of the Sabbath day appears in Exodus 16:4-5, 22-30.
 If you read this passage carefully, you will notice that Moses had to explain in detail what the Sabbath meant and how the people were to observe it.
 Despite his thorough explanation, many of the Israelites failed to keep the Sabbath regulations on the first Sabbath.
 It is obvious that they never heard of the Sabbath before.
 They had never kept such regulations in the past.
 This should not surprise us.
 The book of Genesis covers more than 2,000 years of history and, yet, there is no mention of anyone observing a day of rest in all its pages.

 The next mention of the Sabbath occurs in Exodus 20:8-11 where the observance of the day is made a part of the Ten Commandments.
-Actually the Ten Commandments is just the preamble for a long series of laws which run from Exodus 20 to Exodus 23.
+Actually, the Ten Commandments is just the preamble for a long series of laws that run from Exodus 20 to Exodus 23.
 All these laws were recorded by Moses as mentioned in Exodus 24:3-4.
 God then invited Moses to climb Mt.
 Sinai where He would give Moses a copy of the commands on stone (Exodus 24:12).
 Adventists emphasize that the finger of God wrote the commandments on stone to show the permanence of His Law (Exodus 31:18).
 Ironically, it was this set of tablets that Moses smashed as he came down the mountain when he saw the people worshiping an idol (Exodus 32:15-19).
 The stone tablets did not last a day.
 Moses returned to the mountain with another set of tablets (Exodus 34:4).
 Moses was tasked to engrave the second set of tablets (Exodus 34:27-28).
-It was this second set which was placed in the ark of the covenant.
+It was this second set that was placed in the ark of the covenant.

 Adventists claim that the Ten Commandments are a universal law, applicable to all of mankind.
 Interestingly, in a discussion of the command to keep the Sabbath, God stated, "So the sons of Israel shall observe the Sabbath, to celebrate the Sabbath throughout their generations as a perpetual covenant.
 It is a sign between Me and the sons of Israel forever; for in six days the Lord made heaven and earth, but on the seventh day He ceased from labor, and was refreshed" (Exodus 31:16-17).
 Notice the emphasized sections.
 This Sabbath law was a sign between God and the Israelites.
 It was limited to one nation.
 Looking back on this event, God told the prophet Ezekiel that Israel was chosen from among the nations to be His people (Ezekiel 20:5) and that the commands, especially the Sabbath, were given to Israel as a sign of the covenant between the people and God (Ezekiel 20:10-12).
 In reviewing the laws of God, Moses stated that they were unique among the nations: "Or what great nation is there that has statutes and judgments as righteous as this whole law which I am setting before you today?"
 (Deuteronomy 4:8).